Are Shade Sails A Good Choice For Keeping You Cool?

 Even the sturdiest umbrella will struggle with windy conditions.
 The normal method for dealing with storms is to take down an umbrella and put it away.
 For awnings, you either hope for the best or retract it if it’s retractable.
 Shade Sails that are made of good quality materials can handle high winds.
 This is because most of them are actually porous.

-For those that are waterproof, if they are installed correctly and are made of high-quality material, they should still be able to withstand high winds.
+For those that are waterproof, if you install them correctly and choose high-quality material, they should still be able to withstand high winds.
 You can get them custom installed for areas of high winds (such as here on the East Coast of the United States) and the tension needs to be strong enough.

 They can take a lot of pressure and weight, but obviously, if you are about to experience hurricane-force winds or heavy snow, it might be best to take them down.